academe/wp-max-submit-protect/readme.txt

 A WooCommerce product with 40 variations can have over 1300 submitted form items, and when saving the product you have no idea that much of that data is being discarded.

 Luckily [the maximum number of accepted parameters can be changed in php.ini](http://docs.woothemes.com/document/problems-with-large-amounts-of-data-not-saving-variations-rates-etc/)
-The problem is, many site owners have no idea this needs to be done until it is too late and their WooCommerce store has lost half its product variations.
+The problem is, many site owners have no idea this needs to be done until it is too late and their application, for example their WooCommerce store, has lost half its product variations.

 To protect yourself and make sure the server limit does not catch you unawares, install this plugin and let it run in the background.
 Each time you try to submit a form in the